felixlopz/hubrise-test-task/content/docs/en/connections.md

 ## Open An App {#open-app}

 Some apps can be accessed from HubRise.
 If so, you can open the app by clicking on **CONNECTIONS** and selecting **Open** for the specific app.
-The app will open in a new browser window.
+The app will open in a new browser tab.

 ![HubRise Connection - Open an app](./images/011-2x-connections-open-app.png)